In Our Element: What Is Stress Relaxation of Materials?

 For alloys that are not heat treated prior to use, a stress relief heat treatment may improve the stress relaxation resistance, although not to the degree that you would get in a fully heat-treated alloy.
 Materials that are age hardened after forming have greater stress relaxation resistance than those that are heat treated first and then formed.
 Within a given alloy system, different tempers will also have different susceptibilities to stress relaxation, depending on the amount of cold work and heat treatment applied.
 Also, materials and tempers that are highly anisotropic (directional) in nature may relax differently depending on how the parts are oriented.
 It is crucial to understand which way parts will be laid out when stamping them.

 In order to prevent the decay of contact force over time due to stress relaxation, the initial design normal force must be increased to allow for adequate force at end of life.
 The normal force must be increased by an amount equal to the expected loss in contact force over the desired lifetime of the connector.
 Higher initial normal force means additional plating wear and increased connector mating force.
 Early plating wear can lead to reduced reliability.
-Increased connector mating force could become a problem for mating connectors with many contacts because ergonomic regulations specify a maximum permissible mating force (usually 75 N in North American Automotive applications).
+Increased connector mating force could become a problem for mating connectors with many contacts because ergonomic regulations specify a maximum permissible mating force (usually 75 N in North American automotive applications).

 Thanks for joining me for another edition of In Our Element.
 For ongoing industry updates, connect with us on LinkedIn.